-2. Structure Elucidation of Pharmaceutical Compounds - Applications of Computer Technology in Pharmacochemistry
+2. Structure Elucidation of Pharmaceutical Compounds - Applications of Computer Technology in Pharmacochemistry a) Application of spectroscopic, chromatographic and other method for structure elucidation or isolation of pharmaceutically interesting compounds.

 Instructors: A. Geronikaki (Emeritus Professor), V. Demopoulos (A-Fall semester)

 Includes: